Cray-HPE/docs-csm/operations/security_and_authentication/Change_SMNP_Credentials_on_Leaf_Switches.md

     x3000c0w13  Dell   sw-leaf-001
     ```

 2. Update SNMP credentials for the `testuser` user on each leaf switch in the system.
 The SNMP `testuser` user requires 2 password to be provided for the SNMP Authentication and Privacy protocol passwords.
 Both of these passwords must be 8 characters or longer.
-In the examples below `foobar01` is the new SNMP Authentication password, and `foobar02` is the new SNMP Privacy password.
+In the examples below, `foobar01` is the new SNMP Authentication password, and `foobar02` is the new SNMP Privacy password.

-    1. Aruba leaf switch configuration:
+    1. Configure the Aruba leaf switch:
         ```bash
         ncn-m001# ssh admin@sw-leaf-001
         sw-leaf-001# configure terminal